 Minimum Entry Requirements: a BA and/or MA degree in History, with a merit or equivalent in the Masters Degree and a MA dissertation grade of 65% or higher.
 Applicants must provide a clear and coherent research proposal of 2000 words.

-Before applying for a research degree, please read the following notes on How to write your Research Proposal.
+Before applying for a research degree, please read: how to write your research proposal.

 This handbook completes the School’s Code of Practice for Research Degrees, which is the main document for all questions linked to your research degree.

 Every student has a three-person Research Committee.
 Co-supervised students have a four-person committee.

 Your supervisor is your main point of contact and will be available for matters concerning your work and welfare.
 Normally, you will have the same supervisor throughout your study programme.
 If your supervisor is absent on research leave, you are expected to keep in touch, but your second supervisor will normally assume responsibility for administrative matters during this period.

 As a first-year student you should arrange to meet your supervisor during registration week and fortnightly during term time.
 Your supervisor will schedule regular meetings with you once you have introduced yourself.
 In subsequent years students are expected to meet with their supervisors once a month or more frequently given their writing timetables.
 You will submit in coordination with your supervisor an annual report to the School reviewing the progress of the thesis.
 If you are not comfortable with your supervisor, you can request a change from the Research Tutor, although such changes are not undertaken lightly and will need approval from the Associate Dean of Research.